GoodDay360/Ego-Mind/README.md

 # Please read
 Keep it in mind that this program is still in beta.
 If you found any unexpected error/bugs, please report it to us at our [Discord](https://discord.gg/jQebZhZ) Server by create tickets or sent it via my Gmail: sopheachhem31@gmail.com.
-This program is not fully public yet.
-If you need an account, please reach out to us.